Skip to main content

 Polish-Lithuanian Youth Exchange Fund

 The Polish-Lithuanian Youth Exchange Fund (information available in Polish only) is administered by the Foundation for the Development of the Education System.
 The Fund was created in 2007 by an agreement between the Polish and Lithuanian Governments, and funding comes from the national budgets of the two countries.
 The Fund aims to promote friendly cooperation between the two nations.
-It supports Polish-Lithuanian youth exchange projects and initiatives such as meetings, seminars, conferences, study visits and publications.
-Through the implementation of joint projects, young Poles and Lithuanians discover their common roots and overcome national stereotypes, build an atmosphere of cooperation and strengthen the bond between the two nations.
+It supports exchange projects for Polish and Lithuanian youth aged 13 to 30 years, which last 4 to 7 days, and initiatives such as meetings, seminars, conferences, study visits and publications.
+The priority areas for 2024 include: Poland’s and Lithuania’s membership of the EU and NATO; promotion of Polish and Lithuanian historic and cultural heritage, intangible cultural heritage and UNESCO world heritage sites, and a dialogue for cooperation, tolerance, openness and better understanding between Polish and Lithuanian youth; development of young people’s interest in the history of the two nations; and promotion of sports, sporting attitudes and knowledge about the Polish and Lithuanian Olympic movement.

 Polish-Ukrainian Youth Exchange

 Polish-Ukrainian youth exchanges (information available in Polish only) take place within the framework of the Polish-Ukrainian Youth Exchange Council.
 The programme is administered by the Foundation for the Development of the Education System.
-In the last few years, grants were awarded for youth exchanges (meetings for sharing thoughts and ideas) based on non-formal education methods; youth events (festivals, concerts, workshops); and information and promotion projects where participants developed products promoting Polish-Ukrainian cooperation.
-In 2023, grants are available for projects involving Ukrainian youth groups coming to, or staying in, Poland.
-Projects will focus on the following priorities: common past and cultural heritage; intercultural dialogue; entrepreneurial skills; cooperation and sharing experience between youth workers in technical and sectoral vocational education areas; initiatives aimed at alleviating the impact of Russia’s war against Ukraine.
+Grants are available for exchange projects for young people aged 14 to 35 years, involving Ukrainian youth groups coming to, or staying in Poland.
+Exchanges last 5 to 10 days.
+The priority areas in 2024 include: common past and cultural heritage; intercultural dialogue; entrepreneurial skills; cooperation and experience sharing between youth workers in technical and sectoral vocational education areas; initiatives aimed at alleviating the impact of Russia’s war against Ukraine.

 Polish-German Youth Cooperation

-Established in 1991, the Polish-German Youth Cooperation (Deutsch-Polnisches Jugendwerk) organisation Is funded by the Governments of Poland and Germany.
+Established in 1991, the Polish-German Youth Cooperation (Deutsch-Polnisches Jugendwerk) organisation is funded by the Governments of Poland and Germany.
 It aims primarily to initiate and facilitate new links and strengthen existing links between Polish and German youth.
-Grants are awarded, for example, for school and non-school youth exchanges; exchanges or meetings on topics related to STEM (Science, Technology, Engineering and Mathematics); projects involving participants from Poland, Germany and a third country; trips to national memorial sites, and internships in the neighbour’s country.
-Since its establishment, the organisation has provided grants for initiatives involving more than 2.7 million young people.
+Grants are awarded, for example, for school and non-school youth exchanges; practical placements; exchanges or meetings on topics related to STE(A)M (Science, Technology, Engineering, Arts, and Mathematics); projects involving participants from Poland, Germany and a third country; trips to national memorial sites; and internships in the neighbour’s country.
+Since its establishment, the organisation has provided grants for initiatives involving more than 3 million young people.

 National programmes / initiatives

-Youth exchanges funded by the Ministry of Education
+Youth exchanges funded by the Ministry of National Education

-The Ministry of Education awards, on an annual and competitive basis, grants for international youth cooperation and exchange projects involving primary and post-primary school pupils (the website available in Polish only).
-For example, in 2022, grants were available for youth exchange projects, in a traditional or online format, with the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova), Western Balkan countries (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia) and Israel.
-Projects aim to strengthen dialogue, foster mutual openness and tolerance, overcome language barriers, promote Poland as a country of rich cultural heritage, raise awareness of shared aspects of history and culture, encourage youth engagement and develop soft competences (for example, teamwork skills, critical thinking, creativity, innovativeness, entrepreneurship).
+Each year the Ministry of National Education awards, on a competitive basis, grants for international youth cooperation and exchange projects involving primary and post-primary school pupils (the websites available in Polish only).
+For example, in 2023, grants were available for youth exchanges with the countries of the Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Moldova) and the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia) and Israel.
+Projects aim to strengthen dialogue and establish links among young people; enable them to learn about the realities in the partner country; promote Poland as a country of rich cultural heritage; encourage youth engagement; and develop soft competences (teamwork skills, critical thinking in evaluation of information, and safety in cyberspace).

 Recognition of study or practical training periods and qualifications